axelerant/engg-handbook/content/docs/how-we-work/baseline/_index.md

 {{< /details >}}

 Once you add this file to the default branch in your repository, manually import the project using the "[Register an existing component](https://idp.axelerant.com/catalog-import)" button in the IDP.

+## Continuous Integration (CI)

+Our CI tool of choice is GitHub Actions.
+We rely on automation to run repeated tasks reliably and as we use GitHub for [hosting our code](#code-hosting), it is a simple decision to use GitHub Actions we have included as part of our Enterprise subscription.

+A typical CI pipeline begins with linting and code-style checks.
+This is followed by tests arranged in the order of quickest tests first followed by longer ones (this is so that we get quick feedback in case of a failure).
+Finally, the pipeline deploys to a feature branch or a present environment for manual verification.

+Since a CI pipeline is considerably more complex, an example describes the process best.
+Our go-to example is [the pipeline of Contrib Tracker](https://github.com/contrib-tracker/backend/blob/main/.github/workflows/ci.yml).
+Use that as your base and change the specifics as required.